emmercm/www/src/blog/_if-it-doesnt-page-me.md

 What do I think is truly important enough to break my concentration?
 I'll tell you!

-- Breaking a service SLO, or an SLO error budget burndown
+- Breaking a service SLO, or an SLO error budget burndown that will imminently cause SLO breakage.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTc5NTUyMzIsLTE3MjQ3MzgyMjNdfQ
-==
+eyJoaXN0b3J5IjpbMTkxODE3NDEwMCwtMTcyNDczODIyM119
 -->